Vancouver Campus Academic Advising

 Students need to submit their course review request by simply clicking on the “Request Review” button under the “Advising Tab” on the Student Planning system.

 Registration information email reminders are sent to your FDU email address 3 weeks prior to your registration opening timelines.
-You can also find it in the Academic Calendar.
+You can also find it on the Academic Calendar.

 The actual “deadline” would be the last day to add a course according to the Academic Calendar, but we strongly advise students to start planning and registering as soon as the sections are open for selection as courses fill up quickly.
 The sooner you register, the more likely that you get your preferred courses/sections.